 Get answers to the most common and important questions about signing up in the Veterinary Receptionist program at Career Step.
 Our FAQs section provides answers to help you make an informed decision about your training.

-With Career Step’s training program, you’ll gain the skills needed to work as a veterinary assistant or a office manager in any type of veterinary or medical facility.
+With Career Step’s training program, you’ll gain the skills needed to work as a veterinary assistant or a receptionist in any type of veterinary or medical facility.
 These additional office skills give you job market flexibility and also position you well to move into a veterinary office management role.

 Veterinary assistants help veterinarians and veterinary technicians and technologists care for animals in clinics and practices nationwide.
 Responsibilities may include: